 [To access the links, expand this page by clicking on the photo, the title or the green READ MORE button]

 Scheepersnek is a minor climb over a smallish hill with two tiny changes in direction and an altitude gain of only 64m.
 It is located 15 km south-west of Vryheid on the tarred R33 route.
 If you did not make a note of precisely where it is, this little "pass" would probably go by unnoticed.
 What it lacks in physical presence, it counters with some interesting battlefields history, as this is where the Battle of Scheepersnek took place on the 20th May, 1900.

-This fairly minor tarred pass connects the town of Vryheid with Paulpietersburg in the north.
-It climbs 43m in altitude and is 2,79 km long, producing a comfortable average gradient of 1:33, with the steepest part being at 1: 13.
-The descent on the northern side is much steeper and loses 71m in altitude.
+This fairly minor tarred pass, designated under road number P34-4, connects the town of Paulpietersburg in the north with Vryheid in the south.
+It climbs 72m in altitude and is 2,7 km long, producing a comfortable average gradient of 1:38, with the steepest part being at 1: 11.

 Gregory’s Nek appears to have been named after James Jenkins Gregory, a prominent citizen of the area around about the 1850s.
 As there were four generations of Gregorys that all produced sons named James Jenkins, it is a little unclear as to which of these men achieved the honour of having the pass named after him – it could even have been named after the family itself, or their farm, which is located nearby.
 The pass has a classic profile and is situated on the R33 between Vryheid and Dundee, about 15 km from the latter town.
 The road is not in a particularly good condition, but it is tarred and as such is suitable for all vehicles.